entice/entice/milestones.md

 - refactor channels to have a standard join/terminate procedure via helpers
 - players have a health and energy (mana) level
 - skill casts influence the mana level
+- invitation system which enables users to generate access-keys linked to emails
+- account creation, based on the email and linked access-key

 ### Milestone 11